-For the purpose of clarification, the jurisdictional claims of the Union are contained in the Addendum attached hereto.
+For the purpose of clarification, the jurisdictional claims of the Union are contained in Letter No. 1 attached hereto.

-"Employees" as used herein, means employees of the Employer engaged in such work in Newfoundland and Labrador, New Brunswick, Nova Scotia, Prince Edward Island, Ontario, Manitoba, and Saskatchewan.
-2.04 This Agreement does not apply to work which is performed by the Employer in the Employer's facilities.
+"Employees" as used herein, means employees of the Employer engaged in such work in New Brunswick, Nova Scotia and Prince Edward Island.

+This Agreement does not apply to work which is performed by the Employer in the Employer's facilities.